Ubeswap/celo-utility-contracts/README.md

-# @ubeswap/utility-contracts
+# @ubeswap/celo-utility-contracts

-Various deployed contracts for utility purposes.
+Various deployed contracts on Celo for utility purposes.
 These contracts are deployed on Mainnet and Alfajores.

 These contracts are deployed using CREATE2, so the addresses are shared between chains.